Print Page

 - If your child is gagging and coughing but can breathe and talk, the airway is not completely blocked and it's best to do nothing.
 Your child will likely be fine after the coughing spell.

-Here are four ways to prevent choking:
+Here are 4 ways to prevent choking:

 - Children younger than 4 years old should avoid eating foods that are easy to choke on, including nuts, raw carrots, popcorn, and hard or gooey candy.
-Cut food like hot dogs and grapes into small pieces.
+Cut foods like hot dogs and grapes into small pieces.

 - Make sure kids sit down, take small bites, and don't talk or laugh with mouths full when eating.